ksmin23/my-aws-cdk-examples/glue/cdc-parquet-to-apache-iceberg/README.md

 12. Query the previous version of data with Iceberg’s time travel feature - You can run the following SQL query in Athena that uses the AS OF TIME statement of Iceberg to query the previous version of the data:
     <pre>
-    -- Replace the timestamp with an appropriate one SELECT * FROM iceberg_demo.iceberg_output FOR SYSTEM_TIME AS OF TIMESTAMP '2022-07-30 17:36:00'
+    -- Replace the timestamp with an appropriate one SELECT * FROM human_resources.employee_details_iceberg FOR SYSTEM_TIME AS OF TIMESTAMP '2022-07-30 17:36:00'
     </pre>